MurphyPone/murphypone.github.io/src/content/reasonable-judging.md

 \end{aligned}
 $$

 In order to achieve a sound global ranking, we need to collect a sufficient amount of comparisons to construct a connected graph (lest we suffer the same pitfalls of relying on localized normalization of absolute scores from our judges as mentioned earlier).
 A good way to guarantee robust data collection (which holds for the alternative model to be proposed shortly as well) is to have the judges rank a sequence of options.
-Gavel deviates from the alternative by rigidly sticking to pairwise comparisons and having each $i^{th}$ option be pitted against the next consecutive option, resulting in $n-1$ data points for $n$ elections adjudicated by a given judge.
+Gavel deviates from the alternative by rigidly sticking to pairwise comparisons and having the winner of a comparison between $(i, i+1)$ be compared to $i+2$, carrying the winning option until it's defeated, and then using the new winner as the incumbent resulting in $n-1$ data points for $n$ elections adjudicated by a given judge.

 Phew, hopefully that wasn't too dense.
 Let's now consider what I contend is a more accessible, extensible, and transparent approach which produces comparable outcomes.